jarun/imgp/README.md

 ### Operational notes

+- Multiple files and directories can be specified as source.
+If `PATH` is omitted, the current directory is processed.
+- Output image names are appended with **_IMGP** if `--overwrite` option is not used.
+By default *_IMGP* files are not processed.
+Doing so may lead to potential race conditions when `--overwrite` option is used.
+- PNG files with lower target hres/vres are not converted (even if `--convert` is used).
+Run `imgp --convert` to convert those.
 - Resize and rotate are lossy operations.
 For additional reductions in size try `--optimize` and `--eraseexif` options.
-- Output image names are appended with **_IMGP** if overwrite option is not used.
-By default *_IMGP* files are not processed.
-Doing so may lead to potential race conditions when `--overwrite` option is used.

 ## Examples